Pungyeon/clean-go-article/README.md

 }
 ```

-Our focus being on the naming of the `Parse` function.
-Despite this function name being very short and general, it's actually quite clear what this function attempts to achieve.
+We'll focus on the naming of the `Parse` function.
+Despite this function's very short and general name, it's actually quite clear what it attempts to achieve.

 When we go one layer deeper, our function naming will become slightly more specific:

 ```go
 func Parse(filepath string) (Config, error) {